 To give you a clear understanding of the times interest earned ratio, let’s say that the value is 4.
 What does it mean?

 It implies that the company will meet its long-term debt four times over or that the income generated from their operations is four times higher than the debt that they owe.

-The times interest earned ratio is calculated by dividing a company’s earnings before interest and taxes (EBIT) by its periodic interest expense.
+The Times Interest Earned (TIE) ratio is calculated by dividing a company’s earnings before interest and taxes (EBIT) by its periodic interest expense.

-TIE ratio= Earnings before interest and taxes/Interest expense
+TIE Ratio Formula = Earnings before interest and taxes/Interest expense

 EBIT represents the profits that the business has got before paying taxes and interest.